deepakrajjs/VehiclePlate-Detection-AI/README.md

 If you like this project❤️, **give it a ⭐ on GitHub**.
 It motivates me to build more awesome projects!
-Let's connect together and build together.......
+Let's connect together and build together.